ln0rd/devhelper/aws/aws-cli.md

 How configure aws-cli with mfa:

-first you need configure you aws-cli with command:
+first you need to configure your aws-cli with command:
 ```
 aws configure
 ```